anabaei/Javascript/aws.md

 * Each task has its own `IAM` role provide granular permission for service access.
 * We have two EC2 instances, Each one has one TaskB and TaskA.
 TaskA allow to one EC2 access RDBS and TaskB allows to access S3.
 To add those roles to taskA and taskB, we need to already have defined roles with policies at `IAM` before
 * So taskB can't access to RDBS and taskA cant to S3 unless we add them to their policy roles.
+* `Secret Manager` allows you to use parameters, which in fact are functions return the secrets.
+We can attach IAM roles access to what secrets or Read/modify/access.
+Secrets are encrypted by `KMS` key management service.
+Also we can define policy for each secret manager
+* Daemon is a program runs in the background of the system.
+There is usually no UI or direct command to access it.
+They usually need low resource and run continuesly
+* Each task can have its own IAM role and also each secret key can have its own policy as well

 </details>